goreleaser/goreleaser/www/docs/install.md

 !!! info
-    Currently, the provided docker image does not support the generation of snapcraft packages.
+    Now, the provided docker image does not support the generation of snapcraft packages.

 Note that the image will almost always have the last stable Go version.